Humayun Ahmed: Personal life

 Ahmed was a Sunni Muslim, and he described the Islamic scholar Muhiuddin Khan as his father figure.

 Death

 Ahmed had open-heart surgery at Mount Elizabeth Hospital in Singapore.
 A few years later, during a routine checkup, doctors found a cancerous tumor in his colon.
 On 14 September 2011, he was flown to Memorial Sloan–Kettering Cancer Center in New York City for treatment.
 During his stay there, he wrote the novel, Deyal, based on the life of Sheikh Mujibur Rahman and Ziaur Rahman after the period of Bangladesh Liberation War.
-In January 2012, he was appointed as a senior special adviser of the Bangladesh Mission to the United Nations.
+In January 2011, he was appointed as a senior special adviser of the Bangladesh Mission to the United Nations.

 On 12 May 2012, Ahmed returned to Bangladesh for two weeks.
-He died on 19 July 2012 at 11:20 PM BST at Bellevue Hospital in New York City.
+He died on 19 July 2012, at 11:20pm BST at Bellevue Hospital in New York City.
 There was some tension in the family over the selection of his burial site, but eventually his estate, Nuhash Palli was selected.